 Then there are the doubters - those who insist on comparing today’s current reality to the investor frenzied non-reality peak.
 The doubters believe the current backlog increase is an anomaly - a flash in the pan.
 I totally disagree – I believe our industry is going to see continued improvement in new home sales conditions, for at least another eighteen months!
 Those builders with the sales enthusiasm, solid internal processes, customer centric personnel, and great market reputations will easily out sell their competitors.

 A volume increase comes with some challenges.
 Are you ready for them?
 Can you and your staff handle the increased volume?
 Can you maintain operational control and customer communications/satisfaction with your “leaned out” staff?
 We have many reports of onsite superintendents and salespeople actually covering much larger geographical footprints, which drastically reduces true “onsite” project management and quality assurance time.
 Last but not least, do you have a pricing strategy in place to protect yourself and your backlog, against the sure to come (and too soon) supplier and trade contractor price increases?
-We all know that most manufacturers, suppliers, and trade contractors have also leaned out their inventory of materials, AND labor, and will be challenged to respond to significant upswings in activity.
+We all know that most manufacturers, suppliers, and trade contractors have also leaned out their inventory of materials,

 This week’s management meeting question, “Can we and our current staff effectively and efficiently handle more sales, and do we have the customer satisfaction metrics, trade contractor relationships, supply guarantees, and pricing protection in place?”